-Notes to the Financial Statements September 30, 2024 (expressed in Jamaican dollars unless otherwise indicated)
+September 30, 2024 (expressed in Jamaican dollars unless otherwise indicated)

-- 2. Summary of Material Accounting Policies (Continued) - (a) Basis of preparation (continued)
+2. Summary of Material Accounting Policies (Continued)

 Standards, amendments and interpretations to existing standards that are not yet effective and have not been early adopted by the Group (continued)

 IFRS 19 Subsidiaries without Public Accountability: Disclosures (effective for annual periods beginning on or after 1 January 2027).
 This new standard works alongside other IFRS Accounting Standards.
 An eligible subsidiary applies the requirements in other IFRS Accounting Standards except for the disclosure requirements and instead applies the reduced disclosure requirements in IFRS 19.
 IFRS 19's reduced disclosure requirements balance the information needs of the users of eligible subsidiaries' financial statements with cost savings for preparers.
 IFRS 19 is a voluntary standard for eligible subsidiaries.
 A subsidiary is eligible if: